data-science-competitions/template.project/README.md

 <!-- end list -->

   - Create a data model if relational tables exist;
-  - Introduce new features and ready-for-modelling tables;
+  - Introduce new features and ready-for-modelling tables; and
   - Make the data available for query.

 The template provides skeletons for `Ingest`, `Prepare` and `Store`